bootchk/testGimpPDB/readme.md

 # TestGimpPDB

-A Gimp plugin that tests most procedures in Gimp PDB.
+A Gimp plugin that minimally tests most procedures in Gimp PDB.

 *!!!
 Use only in a testing environment, not in a production environment, since it will alter your local GIMP resources!!!*

+*!!!
+Work in progress.
+This is not stable.
+It is not a complete test of Gimp.
+It is not sanctioned by Gimp.org!!!*

+I am using it to test Gimp 3.
+With minor changes, it might also work for other Gimp versions.

 Appears in menus as *Test>Test Gimp PDB...*